Labs64/PluginPass/README.txt

 == Changelog ==

-= 1.0.0 =
+= 0.9.1 =
-* New: PluginPass is born!
-This release is only available via download at https://github.com/Labs64/PluginPass
+* *TODO*
 * New: new feature added
 * Fix: bug fixed
 * Tweak: improved functionality

+= 0.9.0 =
+* New: PluginPass is born!
+This release is only available via download at https://github.com/Labs64/PluginPass